SiloCityLabs/Cuttlephone/README.md

  - Brainstorm v2 with the community

 # How it works
-v0.2 PCB is in progress.
 The heart is an ATmega32u4 which has built in USB support.
-The firmware will use the [LUFA library](https://github.com/abcminiuser/lufa) to implement USB HID.
-The case will be 3d printed to fit my personal phone and it will use buttons from an SNES controller.
-The two halves will connect with an 0.5mm pitch FFC.
+The firmware will use the [LUFA library](https://github.com/abcminiuser/lufa) to implement a USB HID gamepad.
+The case is 3d printed to fit my phone and will use buttons from a donor controller / replacement parts.
+The two halves of the controller connect with a 0.5mm pitch FFC.

 # How can I help?
 Stick around until the prototype is finished!
 Follow the project with the links above.
 I'm open to suggestions.

 # Roadmap

-####  Prototype, v1.0
+####  Prototype
  - Be a functional gamepad that works with Android
  - Cases for the team's personal phones (Pixel 3, Pixel 3 XL, Pixel 2 XL)
  - Controls for 2D-era emulation: D-Pad, 4 face buttons, 2 shoulder buttons, Start/Select
-#### Public project, v2.0
+#### Public project
- - Give the project a cool name
+ - Give the project a name
  - Ensure it's pocket-portable, make it easy to carry on a daily basis
- - Improve the button hardware, case design, etc based on testing with v1
+ - Improve the button hardware, case design, etc based on testing
- - Cases for other phones (community contribution pls)
+ - Cases for other phones (community help need)
- - Maybe some of the future goals ↓↓↓
+ - Controls for 3D-era emulation: add 2 joysticks, 2 analog triggers, some kind of L3/R3
 #### Future goals
- - Controls for 3D-era emulation: add 2 joysticks, 2 analog triggers, some kind of L3/R3
  - Charging with the case attached
  - 3.5mm headphone jack
 #### Stretch goals
  - Analog face buttons for MGS1-3 compatibility
- - Rotatable case for playing DS/3DS games vertically
  - PCB art